 Option 2: "Bag-n-Go"

 You do not have to use the vacuum service to get rid of your leaves.
-Bagged leaves can be placed at the curb in biodegradable lawn and leaf bags, laundry baskets, trash cans or other containers less than 45 gallons on your normal yard waste collection days on Wednesdays.
+Bagged leaves can be placed at the curb in biodegradable PAPER bags, laundry baskets, trash cans, or other containers less than 45 gallons on your normal yard waste collection days on Wednesdays.
 These types of bags can be found at Home Improvement/Lawn & Garden stores.
 We request biodegradable bags because they are environmentally friendly and can be recycled, right along with leaves.

 For this option, there is no limit to the number of bags that will be collected curbside (the five-bag/container limit on Wednesdays is lifted during Leaf Collection Season).